Module socket

 (optional)

-• port integer The destination port number (required if addr is an IPv4 address for AF_INET). (optional)
+• port integer destination port number (required if addr is an IPv4 address for AF_INET). (optional)

 Returns: